group-08-fullstack/volunteer-management-app/Report/README.md

 - Volunteers receive alerts when assigned or updated on an event

 ### 📊 Reporting Module
-- Generate reports listing volunteers and their participation history.
+- Generate **PDF** and **CSV** reports for:
-- Generate reports with event details and volunteer assignments.
+  - Listing volunteers and their participation history.
-- Export reports as PDF or CSV files.
+  - Event details and volunteer assignments.

 ### 📘 Volunteer History
 - Track and display volunteer participation across events